DataONEorg/k8s-cluster/storage/Ceph/Ceph-CSI.md

 helm uninstall "ceph-csi-rbd" --namespace "ceph-csi-rbd"
 ```

-An example of using the RBD plugin provided [here](./RBD/Ceph-CSI-rbd.mdstorage.md)
+An example of using RBD based storage with k8s is provided [here](./Ceph-CSI-rbd.md)

 ## Installing Ceph CSI CephFS Plugin

-Ceph CSI CephFS helm installation instructions can be found at https://github.com/ceph/ceph-csi/tree/devel/charts/ceph-csi-cephfs#readme.
+Ceph CSI CephFS helm installation instructions can be found [here](https://github.com/ceph/ceph-csi/tree/devel/charts/ceph-csi-cephfs#readme).
 Command line options to helm supply most of the information that is needed for the installation.
 Two items that need to be manually created and installed are the `secret.yaml`, and `csi-config-map.yaml` files.

 The `secret.yaml` file contains the ceph storage cluster login credentials needed for ceph-csi to mount CephFS subvolumes that are statically provisioned.
-These statically provisioned subvolumes have been created manually with the Linux `ceph` utility.
+These CephFS subvolumes must be created manually with the Linux `ceph` utility before they can be accessed by ceph-csi.

 The `userId` and `userKey` values provide the needed authorization for this.
 Note that for dynamically provisioned (ceph-csi provisions them) CephFS volumes and subvolumes, the `adminId` and `adminKey` values are required.

-The values for these items can be found in the /etc/ceph directory of the k8s control nodes.
+Currently for DataONE, only statically provisioned CephFS subvolumes are used.
+Also, currently this ceph-csi feature is only in Alpha release state, so is not ready for production use.
+Please refer to the [Ceph-CSI Support Matrix](https://github.com/ceph/ceph-csi#support-matrix) for more information.

 ```
 ---